EmilyAlsentzer/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests broadly include machine learning for healthcare.
+bio: My research addresses the challenges of applying machine learning and natural language processing to healthcare.

 # Interests to show in About widget
 interests: